15 Top-Rated Waterfalls in Oregon

 6. Punch Bowl Falls, Columbia River Gorge National Scenic Area

-Another iconic waterfall of Oregon, Punch Bowl Falls is accessed via the Eagle Creek Trail within the Columbia River Gorge.
+Punch Bowl Falls is accessible via the iconic Eagle Creek Trail within the Columbia River Gorge.
 Named after the massive pool formed by the rushing water from above, Punch Bowl Falls is not only a scenic sight but it's also a popular swimming hole throughout the summer.
 Expect flocks of locals, tourists, and families enjoying Punch Bowl Falls, particularly on the weekends.

 The 2017 Eagle Creek Fire significantly impacted the Columbia River Gorge, including Punch Bowl Falls.
-Check local conditions before visiting.
+The trail re-opened in 2021 thanks to massive volunteer efforts; check local conditions before visiting.

 7. Sahalie & Koosah Falls, Willamette National Forest